MyoRobotics/MyoRobotics-Documentation/source/Electronics/ElectronicsAndEmbeddedSubsystemSummary.rst

     +------+------+------+---------------------+

-.. _yourtable:
+.. _EAESS_yourtable:

 .. table:: Joint sensor addressing scheme for 1DOF operation.
 In the 2DOF configuration two consecutive indices are valid, i.e. either 0 and 1, 1 and 2, or 2 and 3.
 The joint addresses have to be selected in such a manner that never more than one joints sends a given CAN message ID.
-Refer to :numref:`ourtable` for details on CAN addresses.
+Refer to :numref:`EAESS_ourtable` for details on CAN addresses.

     +------+------+-----------------------+
     | S1   | S2   | Address / C++ index   |